danielschlachta/vm/README.md

 can usually be gleaned by clicking on some network related icon in one of the corners of the screen, under "Connection Information".
 Or you can fire up a console and enter `ip address`.
-Look for the part where it says "de:ad:be:ef" - the MAC addresses that vm creates all start with that.
+Look for the part where it says `de:ad:be:ef` - the MAC addresses that vm creates all start with that.

 Now we return to the terminal on your host that you have been using so far.
 Create a host alias for guix so that vm can look it up: